 Re-facing an existing fireplace simply means to change the finish material around the fireplace.
 On a traditional, open burning fireplace the original finish material is probably brick or stone.
 A new cultured stone or cultured brick façade could be installed right over the original brick work.
 There are dozens of types of cultured stone and brick options that will transform that old, dated look into a beautiful center piece for your home.
 Make certain you follow the manufacturer’s requirements for installing a cultured product over existing brick.
 For example, keeping the rows of new cultured brick or cultured stone level and straight is critical to an attractive end result.
 And, depending on the type of cultured stone, try to avoid stacking similar size and shapes especially on either side of the fireplace opening.

 Depending on the size and type of stone, re-facing an existing stone fireplace could be extremely difficult.
 It will be necessary to physically remove the stone, level the stone surfaces or fill in between the stone, to a point that a cultured product can be installed.
 Keep in mind that the ‘masonry structure’ for a traditional open-burning fireplace starts in the basement, continues through the living room and then extends up through the roof.
 A better option for upgrading an existing open burning fireplace might be to replace the mantel and doors.
 If modifying an existing stone fireplace is in your plan, a project of this magnitude would be best in the hands of a professional.

 Another alternative to a fireplace make-over is simply to paint the existing brick.
 See the article “Can a Fireplace be Painted?”.
-Often a fresh coat of paint, a new mantle and replacing the doors can give the room an entirely different feel at a very modest price.
+Often a fresh coat of paint, a new mantel and replacing the doors can give the room an entirely different feel at a very modest price.